surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * "Download Additional Content" link in the main menu didn't work, so now it works again!
   * "Absolute" option was not preserved when copying oscillators, scenes, etc.
   * We're now sending automation events from several widgets which didn't do that, leading to inconsistent automation in Cubase
   * Special characters like `'` no longer break the SQLite search.
-No [https://xkcd.com/327/](little Bobby Tables) here!
+No [little Bobby Tables](https://xkcd.com/327/) here!
-  * .wav chunks must have an even number of bytes, so we've fixed our WAV parser for the case when the size is odd. preventing incorrectly reading the file - which could happen with certain metadata chunks
+  * WAV chunks must have an even number of bytes, so we've fixed our WAV parser for the case when the size is odd, preventing incorrectly reading the file - which could happen with certain metadata chunks
   * Upgraded MTS-ESP library, which allows MTS-ESP to work on Linux
   * Tuning Library can now deal with fractions up to 2^64 for numerator and denominator in SCL/KBM files